TrigenSoftware/simple-release-action/README.md

           npm-token: ${{ secrets.NPM_TOKEN }}
 ```

-Now every time you push to the `main` branch, the action will create or update a pull request with release changes if necessary.
+Now every time you push to the `main` branch, the action will create or update a pull request with a version bump and updated changelog if necessary.
 When the pull request is merged, it will automatically release the project.
 Also you can comment on the pull request to pass additional options to simple-release:

 ````md
 !simple-release/set-options